MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/debugging-native-crash.md

 ---
-title: "Debugging a native crash"
+title: "Debugging a native crash in a Xamarin.Mac app"
-description: "This guide describes how to debug exceptions that originate in the Objective-C runtime." ms.prod: xamarin ms.assetid: B0C0CE31-2737-4969-8EA5-D39D3333E9C2 ms.technology: xamarin-mac
+description: "This document describes how to debug exceptions that originate in the Objective-C runtime.
+It discusses assertion failures, issues with callbacks, exception bubbling, and more." ms.prod: xamarin ms.assetid: B0C0CE31-2737-4969-8EA5-D39D3333E9C2 ms.technology: xamarin-mac